ahsu1230/mathnavigatorSite/resources/backend/sql_advanced.md

 ```

 ## What is an Index?
+Indexes help to retrieve data from a database more quickly by acting as pointers to the data in a table.
+Indexes can also be unique and be used to prevent duplicate entries in a column.
+To create an index, we can use the [CREATE INDEX](https://www.w3schools.com/sql/sql_create_index.asp) statement.
+Similarly, to drop an index, we can use the [DROP INDEX](https://www.w3schools.com/sql/sql_create_index.asp) statement.

 ## What is a Constraint?
 [SQL constraints](https://www.w3schools.com/sql/sql_constraints.asp) are essentially rules that limit what data can be inserted into a table.
 Constraints are used to ensure that the data in a table is valid.
 This increases the reliability of data and allows people more control over their databases.